;Gardening Myths and Misconceptions Debunked Scroll to top

 8. Myth: All Bugs Are Bad

 Fact: Another common myth is that all bugs are harmful to your garden.
 While some pests can damage your plants, others are beneficial and help keep harmful insects in check.
 For instance, ladybugs and praying mantises can eat aphids, spider mites, and other harmful bugs that can damage your plants.
-Instead of reaching for pesticides, try to identify the bugs in your garden and learn which ones are beneficial and which ones are harmful.
+Instead of reaching for pesticides, identify the bugs in your garden and learn which are beneficial and which are harmful.

 9. Myth: Plants Need Full Sun All Day

 Fact: While many plants require full sun to grow and thrive, not all plants can handle the intense heat and light all day.
 In fact, too much sun can lead to sunscald, drying out the leaves and causing them to drop prematurely.
-Research the specific light requirements for your plants and position them in a spot that gets the right amount of sun for their needs.
-Most likely, your plants came with basic guidelines for the right amount of sun and water.
-Whether you have an indoor or outdoor garden, be sure to position your plants with the amount of sunlight they prefer for optimal health.
+Research the specific light requirements of your plants and position them in a spot that receives the right amount of sunlight for their needs.

 10. Myth: Talking to Your Plant Helps

-This is a personal preference.
+TBD: This is a personal preference.
 See for yourself whether or not talking to your plants benefits their health.
 After all, it won’t hurt one way or another.
 Let us know your success with this gardening myth!

 Your Go-To Planter Resource

 Gardening myths are plentiful, and it can be challenging to separate fact from fiction.
 So you may just need to test out certain methods and track which ones have the most success.
 After all, each plant you care for has its own distinct relationship with you.
 Some plants that are a little trickier to care for may, in fact, need fertilizer or less light.
-Do your research, and Planter Resource is here for you when it’s time for a planter size change or material swap.
-With our vast range of planters, we can help you create a beautiful and thriving garden!

 Related posts